mahavir0/Bird_Classification_AI_Project_COMP_6721/README.md

 </p>

 <p align="justify">
-Use the'resnet_model.pth' file from the model folder or download the model from the supplied URL below to test the DL model on a fresh dataset.
+Use the 'resnet_model.pth' file from the model folder or download the model from the supplied URL below to test the DL model on a fresh dataset.
 The training and evaluation metrics data demonstrating the outcome of our model training and testing are included in the "graphs" folder.
 </p>

 **Trained Resnet Model Link: https://drive.google.com/file/d/1vQtUnZYnJhiERQC0GV9m1MwaDedHsUFq/view?usp=drive_link**